 - To throw away medicine in the trash, first mix your medicine with something that ruins it, such as coffee grounds or kitty litter.
 Put the entire mixture in a sealed plastic bag.

 - You can also bring unused medicines to your pharmacist.

 - Use community "drug give back" programs if they are available.

-- Visit the U.S. Food and Drug Administration web site for more information: How to dispose of unused medications.
+- Visit the U.S. Food and Drug Administration website for more information: How to dispose of unused medicines.